Sir Henry Cotterell, 6th Baronet: Career

 After studying at the Royal Agricultural College Cirencester in 1961, Cotterell returned to Garnons and retired from the military before serving as a county councillor for 25 years, first with the Herefordshire County Council and, after reorganisation, for the Hereford and Worcester County Council between 1977 and 1981.
 He served as Vice-Lord Lieutenant of Herefordshire in 1998.
 In 1988, when the Mappa Mundi was under threat, he was appointed chairman of the trustees of the Hereford Cathedral treasure to raise money to construct a new library, negotiating church and heritage politics in order to keep the Mappa Mundi in Hereford.

 Upon the death of his father on 5 December 1978, he succeeded as the 6th Baronet Cotterell, of Garnons, Herefordshire.

 Business career

-In the late 1970s he founded Radio Wyvern (the name was derived from the River Wye and River Severn, the rivers running through Hereford and Worcester), today known as Free Radio.
+In the late 1970s he founded Radio Wyvern (the name was derived from the River Wye and River Severn, the rivers running through Hereford and Worcester), today known as Hits Radio Herefordshire & Worcestershire.
 He served as the first chairman until the company was sold to Murfin Music International in the mid 1990s.
 He also served on the board of Welsh Water.